November 27th, 2020

 The project resulted in critical habitats being restored, a new source of income for the community and less virgin raw materials in the Interface supply chain.
 ZSL also worked with the community to develop more sustainable practice such as mangrove replanting to help replenish fish stocks and seaweed farming as an alternative industry.

 With his wealth of experience, Aidan shares this advice for other organisations: “To develop a circular economy it is important to network.
 You never know where the opportunity to source a recycled raw material might come from.
-Interface really benefited by joining Sustainability Advantage here in NSW.
+Interface really benefited by joining [the Department of Planning, Industry and Environment's] Sustainability Advantage here in NSW.
 It opened a lot of doors.
 As in our case if you want to take back your own product to be re-used as a raw material then design it for disassembly, choose your raw materials carefully.”

 Developing a circular economy is key to achieving a net zero carbon future.

-The Carbon Neutral Floors programme forms part of Interface’s Climate Take Back initiative, which commits itself to production that reverses global warming.
+The Carbon Neutral Floors program forms part of Interface’s Climate Take Back initiative, which commits itself to production that reverses global warming.

 "Always think low embodied carbon and circularity when choosing raw materials or products."